susanw1/zscript/docs/spec/zscript-description.md

 Due to its simplicity, UDP is the recommended network command channel for normal communication, however to allow easier debugging, TCP can also be used.
 	This is particularly recommended for the default debug channel, in the absence of serial/USB, as a telnet connection can then be used.

-An Zcode receiver is allowed to implement routing.
+An Zscript receiver is allowed to implement routing.
 This is where an `@` is placed at the beginning of a command sequence - the rest of the command is skipped by the parser and ignored.
 No specification is given for the operation of such a command sequence, but it must not involve a newline (otherwise the next command sequence will be considered to have begun) and the `@` must be the first non-whitespace in the sequence.
 The encouraged method of operation is that the beginning of the routed command sequence has a dot separated series of addresses, and the command is send with the first of these stripped off.
 An example: